vansh7071/About-Me/README.md

 <!--ABOUT ME CODE-->
 🌱 **About myself**<br>

-✔️ I am **Vansh MAlhotra**, currently pursuing my bachelors from Thapar University,Patiala in *Computer and Science Engineering*. <br>
+✔️ I am **Vansh Malhotra**, currently pursuing my bachelors from Thapar University,Patiala in *Computer and Science Engineering*. <br>

 ✔️ I am interested in development and have contributed to some open-source organisations .
 I also enjoy doing competitive programming. <br>